profundobono/adamhillerlaw.com/about.md

 Mr. Hiller is also pleased to offer mediation services in bankruptcy and related disputes, as well as in resolution of commercial cases.

 Hiller Law strives to exceed being a mere business and gives back to the community in so many ways.
-Please visit our Community Involvement page for more information on giving back.
+Please visit the Community Involvement page for more information on giving back.

 Adam Hiller and Brian Arban formed the firm in 2011 under the name Hiller & Arban, LLC.
 It became Hiller Law, LLC in April 2017 when Mr. Arban left the firm.